BigIdeasForum/bigideasforum.github.io/_posts/2017/2017-12-04-productivity.md

 ---
 layout: post
-title:  "Online Productivity"
+title:  Online Productivity
-subtitle: "Let The Computer Work For You"
+subtitle: Let The Computer Work For You
 date:   2017-12-04 19:00:00
 categories: Brant
 tags: [Internet and Digital Technology]